metal/metal.js/README.md

 core.isString('Hello World');
 ```

 Note that Metal is written in [ES6](https://babeljs.io/docs/learn-es6/) (a.k.a ECMAScript 2015), so you can also use ES6 on your code like we did on the example.
 Since ES6 isn't fully implemented on browsers yet though, either a polyfill or a build process is necessary before using Metal on a website.
-See the [Browser](#browser) section for more details.
+See the [Build Tasks](#build-tasks) section for more details.

 ## Attribute